tundish/blathnaid/blathnaid/dlg/tale.rst

 Challenged
 ----------

 In his whole life, Jack had never stood in a line for anything, and the longer he waited the less sure of himself he became.
 Finally, at the barrier, whereupon a sourfaced man in a leather tunic demanded to know what was his business, Jack could only hold up the locket and say, "I carry a message".
 That seemed to suffice; the guard lifted his truncheon and waved him through.

 Traffic
 -------

 The walls of the City lay before them, and the road led up to an enormous gate.
 There was another line here.
 Scores of carts stood by, piled up with all kinds of goods.
 There were angry voices as traders argued with guards and revenue men.
 Jack went on past.
 He gathered his few belongings from Morten's back, and hoisted them on his own.
 Then he aimed for a smaller door next to the main entry which seemed to be open to those on foot.

 The Postern
 -----------

 The smaller gate was flanked by two guards, sternly on duty.
 They held short, solid bills with evil-looking hooks at the end.
 One of the men stepped forward to take Morten's bridle.
-The other offered the point of his weapon and advised Jack he should explain himself or go back where he came.
+The other offered the point of his weapon and dvised Jack he should explain himself or go back where he came.

 Password
 --------

 Jack repeated the words that had got him past the previous challenge.
 This time, the guard studied the locket carefully, before finally nodding.
 Then he asked, in a mocking way, whether the horse carried a message too, and where was his token for entry?

 Separated
 ---------

 The first guard tied poor Morten to a gatepost, saying, "if you can't feed him, you shouldn't keep him".
 The second man joked, "sure, he'll eat very well presently!"
 There was nothing that Jack could do but step through the gate while he was able, to the laughter of the guards as he passed.

 Inside
 ------

 Inside the wall, Jack found himself on a raised buttress, with stone battlements on either side.
 Two flights of steps led down to the street below.
 He tripped and tumbled down them, so upset was he at the loss of Morten.

 Ambush
 ------

+[NARRATOR]_

     In the street, several fellows who were gathered there took notice of him and Jack realised he had better recover his wits or else be robbed again.
 He hurried ahead until he got to a spot where he could not be surprised.
 There he sank to his haunches, steadied his breathing, and began to look around.

 Environment
 -----------